MRPHarris/dlmet/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+*Note: as of my testing on 12/04/21, the ARL ftp server is not accessible via a remote chrome WebDriver.* As a result, this package is a bit useless at present, though it’s still a nice streamlined RSelenium wrapper.
+I suspect this failure is because of NOAA/ARL adding an extra credential requirement, as I can still use a Windows 10 direct ftp method to download data.
+Deeply frustrating!
+I will test it weekly to see if the situation changes.
+As a band-aid fix, I’ve changed the default URL of dlmet::initiate\_client().
+This should prevent the browser from locking up when it tries (and fails) to access the ftp server. - Matt

 **dlmet** is an **R** package that streamlines bulk downloading of files from the NOAA ARL ftp archive server.
 Typically when a user seeks to download a piece of data from the [NOAA ARL